 Jaishankar holds conversation with Iranian FM, says India deeply concerned about levels of tension

-Soleimani's killing was the most dramatic escalation yet in spiralling tensions between Iran and the US.
+Soleimani''s killing was the most dramatic escalation yet in spiralling tensions between Iran and the US.
+Reacting to the killing of a top Iranian commander by the US, India had on Friday said the increase in tension had alarmed the world and asserted that peace, stability and security in the region is of utmost importance to it.

+In a statement, the External Affairs Ministry had said India consistently advocated restraint and continued to do so and it was vital that the situation did not escalate further.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)